 Camille Stoffel

-Friday from 2pm to 5pm
+Friday, 2pm to 5pm

-While allowing for numerous creative possibilities, this course aims to provide useful tools for everyone in the realization of their publishing projects.
-The book will be approached as a space for conceptual and technical reflection through the discovery of different binding structures as well as all the stages necessary for its realization.
-Individual support will be offered
+While opening up a wide range of creative possibilities, the aim of this course is to provide tools that will be useful to everyone in creating their publishing projects.
+The book will be approached as a space for conceptual and technical reflection, through the discovery of different binding and cartonnage structures at all levels.

-within a collective workshop with the aim of exploring new forms of publishing, thus opening up the field of possibilities to artists’ books, object books, fanzines, typographic specimens, etc.
+Individual support will be offered in a group workshop, with the aim of exploring new forms of publishing, opening up the field to artists’ books, object books, etc.

 camille.stoffel@gmail.com